 Specialized resources to ensure that public safety employees and their families receive the same rights as other crime victims.
 Public Safety Employee Information

-A level-III certified service dog specially trained to provide one-of-a-kind care and comfort to child and adult victims before, during and after trial.
+A level-III certified facility dog specially trained to provide one-of-a-kind care and comfort to child and adult victims before, during and after trial.
 Meet Sam, the Victim Support Dog

 Victim Services Overview Presentation